mkudija/mkudija.github.io/reading/notes/2018-09-21-Commercial Real Estate Investing.md

 (Hoboken: Wiley, 2008), 291

 # Introduction
+- Book summary: aimed at investors focused on finding a twist whereby they can add massive value to their real estate investments (263)
 - he thinks it's silly to invest in residential real estate when you could invest in commercial real estate (xvii-xx)
   - the vast majority of the wealthy real estate investors he knows work in commercial
   - residential real estate isn't bad (much better than stocks, etc.), but commercial offers better returns and more opportunities for creativity